 I’ve always thought of myself as fairly healthy.
 I try to walk as much as possible and make healthy meals for my family.
 This fall, however, I realized that I’d been ignoring my own wellness.
 Over the past several months, I’ve been taking small steps towards increased spiritual, physical and mental wellness.
 Here’s what I’ve learned along the way.

-This post contains affiliate links; as an Ultimate Budles affiliate, I earn from qualifying purchases.
+This post contains affiliate links; I may earn from qualifying purchases.

 1. Listen to Your Body

 The exhausted mom is a big stereotype on social media.
 It’s always bothered me, but somehow, I also accepted it.
 I told myself I was just tired because Joey wasn’t sleeping through the night yet, or because one of his sisters had also been up at night (bad dream, sore legs, etc).
 Then one day the thought occurred to me that I hadn’t been this tired when my first baby was waking me up multiple times a night.
 Back then, I drank one coffee a day because I enjoyed it, not because I needed it.

 As moms, we’re good at putting ourselves last.
 We may ignore our own exhaustion and health issues because we’re so busy chasing our kids and taking care of their concerns.
 Yet ignoring my exhaustion wasn’t helping me take care of my kids—it was making me a worse mom.
 I needed to stop and listen to what my body was saying.
 Symptoms (even small symptoms like exhaustion or headaches) are messages from our bodies that we need something.

 It can also help to know the best ways to train your brain as a way of listening to your body and mind.
 Memory training for your brain can help you store and process information properly, enhancing your logical reasoning and intelligence.
 But how do you train your brain?